Your Right to Recall Remedies

 A recall begins with the discovery of a defect.
 Sometimes the manufacturer will discover a car defect and issue a recall on its own initiative.
 More often, consumers will encounter a problem and file a complaint with government regulators, the manufacturer, or a dealership.
 When a defect is serious enough to raise safety concerns, a recall might prove necessary.

 Most of the time, manufacturers will voluntarily recall a defective car.
 Voluntary recalls are thought to reflect better on companies than complying with government ordered recalls.
 The National Highway Transportation Safety Administration (NHTSA), the federal agency responsible for car safety investigations, often begins the recall process by requesting that a manufacturer issue a voluntary recall.
 It can also order manufacturers to recall defective cars and equipment when necessary.
-The NHTSA maintains a helpful online database of recalls and defects as well.
+You can search the NHTSA's database of recalls and safety notices as well.

 All consumers should receive notice of a recall affecting them.
 Car manufacturers are required to notify registered owners and purchasers of all recalled cars by letter, and state agencies will provide manufacturers with lists of registered owners for this purpose.
 This notice will contain important details about getting your car or equipment fixed.